inveniosoftware/invenio/docs/admin/websearch-admin-guide.rst

 least an authorization for the action ``viewrestrcoll`` specifying the name of the collection as the parameter

-If you have just upgraded your installation from *CDS Invenio-0.92.1* you probably have run ``collection_restrictions_migration_kit.py`` tool in order to migrate to the new framework.
-For every Apache Group with access to a restricted collection a *role* will be created, with proper authorization to access the restricted collections.
-Each role will have a *FireRole* definition that specifies to allow for the given Apache group.
-Trough the WebAccess admin interface you will then be able to change these definition in order to softly migrate your restriction to whatever is your need.

 3.3 Modify translations
 ~~~~~~~~~~~~~~~~~~~~~~~